Avadhuta03/avadhuta03.github.io/_posts/2018-12-16-Linux-File-Permissions.md

 <pre>
-#chmod 640 filename            //sets owner has read and write permissions, the group has read permissions,and all other users have no permissions to the file.
+#chmod 640 filename
+//sets owner has read and write permissions, the group has read permissions,and all other users
+//have no permissions to the file.
 </pre>

 </p>